July 2010

 March 2010

-NAES has been doing our Certified appraisals for over 30 years but never have we done more “lease horse” appraisals.
+NAES has been doing our Qualified appraisals for over 30 years but never have we done more “lease horse” appraisals.

 If you’re the owner be very specific as to the lease contract.
 I know you want the horse “out the door” but make sure your attorney takes the time.